 For the last ten years Stuart Barlow led the development of sustainable procedures and design practices within REID Architecture and later in 3DReid.

-He is also a trained CIBSE Low Carbon Consultant (Design), BREEAM Accredited Professional & BREEAM Assessor for offices, retail & industrial schemes, as well as being trained to use the Simplified Building Energy Model (used for Building Regulation applications) and IES software.
+He is also a trained CIBSE Low Carbon Consultant (Design), BREEAM Accredited Professional & BREEAM Assessor for offices, retail & industrial schemes, a trained Code for Sustainable Homes Assessor as well as being trained to use the Simplified Building Energy Model (used for Building Regulation applications) and IES software.